midas-network/rsv-scenario-modeling-hub/target-data/README.md

        6-<12 months (`"0.5-0.99"`), 1-<2 years (`"1-1.99"`),  2-4 years (`"2-4"`),
        18+ (Adults) (`"18-130"`) and overall (`"0-130"`)

-     - As the data before the 2018-2019 season does not include children data, the overall age group has been removed from the selection for the
+     - *Deprecated step as the overall value for these seasons is not included in the data anymore*
-       seasons: 2014-2015, 2015-2016, 2016-2017, 2017-2018.
-For more information,
+       As the data before the 2018-2019 season does not include children data, the overall age group has been removed from the selection for the seasons: 2014-2015, 2015-2016, 2016-2017, 2017-2018.
-       please consult the
+       For more information, please consult the
        [RSV-NET Overview and Methods](https://www.cdc.gov/rsv/research/rsv-net/overview-methods.html)
        webpage.